henhouseai/henhouse/README.md

 - **Safety**: Extensive validation and error checking at every step
 - **Modularity**: Components can be used independently or together

+**System Dependencies**: The deployment system follows a clear dependency chain where each component builds upon the previous:
+- **Gateway is foundational**: All deployment commands use Gateway for dispatch, error handling, and response management
+- **Installation is prerequisite**: User infrastructure must exist before database, deployment, or service management
+- **Database setup is independent**: Can be initialized separately from file deployment, but requires credential files from installation
+- **File deployment coordinates services**: Automatically stops and restarts Flask and maintenance daemons during deployment
+- **Git operations are independent**: Can sync code without affecting running services, with automatic cache clearing
+- **Configuration drives deployment**: Whitelists determine what gets deployed, with extension support via `ext/` folder
+- **Services depend on deployment**: Flask and maintenance daemons require deployed code to function
+- **HTTP/NGINX depends on installation and deployment**: Uses authentication files from installation, serves files from deployment

-For architecture documentation, see the `context/` folder which contains system documentation covering Gateway, Page System, Registry, Render, Debug, MCP, Maintenance, and other core components.
+For architecture documentation, see the `context/` folder which contains system documentation covering Gateway, Page System, Registry, Render, Debug, MCP, and other core components.

 ## Deployment